 - Secondary APS: The individual has already been diagnosed with systemic lupus erythematosus (SLE) or another underlying immune disorder.
 More women than men have this type of APS which matches the statistics for SLE and other overlapping connective tissue diseases.

-Signs and symptoms of antiphospholipid syndrome
+Signs and Symptoms of Antiphospholipid Syndrome

 - Signs of a stroke: Numbness, weakness, or paralysis of your face, arm, or leg, impaired vision, or sudden and severe headache, or difficulty with speaking or understanding speech.

 - Signs of a pulmonary embolism (when one or more arteries in your lungs become blocked): Pain or shortness of breath, chest pains that worsen with deep breathing, cough that may produce bloody or blood streaked sputum.

 - Unexplained bleeding: Any unexplained bleeding from the nose or gums, unusually heavy menstrual cycle, black or bright red stool, vomiting that looks like coffee grounds or is bright red.
 If you are pregnant and experience spotting or bleeding, this may be a sign of a miscarriage or other pregnancy complications.

 - Infections: Infections like HIV, syphilis, Hepatitis C, Lyme disease do have a higher incidence of having antiphospholipid antibodies.